What documents are required to open a Zerodha account as a foreign national or OCI residing in India?

 - Tax ID proof from your country of origin

 Need help?
 Call on 080 4719 2020 or 080 71175337 or create a ticket.

-Once all the documents are ready, e-mail the soft copy of all the forms to [email protected] The forms will be reviewed in case any corrections are required.
+Once all the documents are ready, e-mail the soft copy of all the forms to [email protected].
+The forms will be reviewed in case any corrections are required.
 After the forms are reviewed, courier the documents along with a cheque in favour of Zerodha Broking Limited for the following amount:

-towards Commodity trading account opening charges.
+₹500 towards Equity and Commodity trading account opening charges.

-Courier all the documents to the following address:
+Courier all the documents to:

 153/154, 4th Cross, J.P Nagar 4th Phase,